 |Response/information in response published by CDP or third parties in reports||Only in CDP reports if data has been anonymized|

-Companies responding to the full version of the CDP questionnaires will receive a score if they respond by the deadline of July 27, 2022.
+Companies responding to the minimum version of the questionnaire will receive a score based on the minimum version of the scoring methodology if:

-Please note that if you have been requested to disclose and do not submit a response, you will receive an ‘F’.
-‘F’ indicates a failure to provide CDP with sufficient information to be evaluated and is not a reflection of your environmental stewardship.
+If you received an investor request and you do not submit a response, you will receive an ‘F’.
+‘F’ indicates a failure to provide CDP with sufficient information to be evaluated.
+It is not a reflection of your environmental stewardship.

 Each of CDP’s corporate questionnaires (climate change, forests and water security) has an individual scoring methodology.
-CDP is committed to transparency and as such provides the full scoring methodology for every questionnaire online.
+These can be found here.

-For Financial Services scores please see Disclosing as a Financial Services Company section.
+For more information about Financial Services scores, please see our section below Disclosing as a Financial Services Company.